 IN THE EVENT OF A CLAIM |

-The primary insurer (Q.P.F. no. 1) will pay compensation for the depreciated value.
+First, the primary insurer (Q.P.F. no. 1) will pay compensation for the depreciated value that it has assessed.
 The Q.P.F. no. 5 insurer will then make up the difference between the depreciated value and the replacement cost.

 (Generally speaking, a vehicle is declared a total loss if repairs cost more than replacement.)